vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

         urls:
         - https://ghcr.io
 ```

+Values can reference any of the environment download data variables which may be appropriate.

 The ``$(oci_image_cache)`` variable can be used in the workshop definition when needing to refer to the image cache.